-(j) A parent shall continue to be billed at the original contribution amount until a request for adjustment of contributions is approved either by the director or the director's designee or through the administrative proceeding.
+(j) A parent shall continue to be billed at the original contribution and, if applicable, insurance co-payment amount until a request for adjustment of the contribution and, if applicable, insurance co-payment amount is approved either by the director or the director's designee or through the administrative proceeding.

-(k) The lead agency, upon approval of an adjustment of contribution, shall adjust a parent's contributions to reflect any overpayment or underpayment of contributions during the approval process and the administrative proceeding.
+(k) The lead agency, upon approval of an adjustment of the contribution and, if applicable, insurance co-payment amount, shall adjust a parent's contribution and, if applicable, insurance co-payment to reflect any overpayment or underpayment of contributions and, if applicable, insurance co-payments during the approval process and the administrative proceeding.

-(Effective June 29, 1998; Amended August 30, 2004; Amended April 19, 2010)
+(Effective June 29, 1998; Amended August 30, 2004; Amended April 19, 2010; Amended July 2, 2014)